omega-gg/VBML/doc/playlist.md

 # [VBML](../README.md) Playlist

-This VBML file is a meta playlist that declares a set of properties to define a comprehensive list of medias on the Internet.
+This VBML file is a meta playlist that declares a set of properties to define a list of medias on the Internet.

 ## Template